HowardZJU/DeepFilter/README.md

-# DeepFilter: Accurate and Efficient Process Monitoring for Energy Conversion Plants
+# DeepFilter: An Instrumental Baseline for Accurate and Efficient Process Monitoring

 ## Introduction